mohamedgh69/fr-address-autocomplete/README.md

 # fr-address-autocomplete
-Auto complete control for French address using database from government https://api-adresse.data.gouv.fr Its free for developer
+Auto complete control for the french addresses using database from government https://api-adresse.data.gouv.fr Using Typeahead autocomplete control
+Its free for developer
 Happy coding!!